Microsoft Word, Excel, or PowerPoint users may be aware of macros but are not sure what happens when they are enabled.

 To confirm this setting applies to you; click Options under the File menu, access Trust centre, then Macro Settings, and select “Disable all macros with notification.”
 This way, you can choose to enable macros on a case-by-case basis.

 Another setting is “Disable all macros except digitally signed macros.”
-This displays a security notification for macros that were developed by a certified publisher, allowing you to decide whether to enable or disable them.
+This displays a security notification for macros from the dev publisher, allowing you to decide whether to enable or disable them.
 Any unsigned macros are automatically disabled so you don’t have to deal with them.

 There is, however, a possibility that an employee can ignore the security warnings and enable macros.
 But with Office 2016’s new Group Policy Management feature, company administrators can control macro security settings per application.